 6.)
 Bilbao is the biggest city

-Bilbao is the biggest city here and most likely the one you’ll arrive into when you visit.
-Just make sure to visit the Guggenheim Museum that is totally world-class
+Bilbao is the biggest city here and most likely the one you’ll arrive in when you visit.
+Just make sure to visit the Guggenheim Museum which is totally world-class

 7.)
 San Sebastian can be more expensive

 The city of San Sebastian is the ‘fancy-pants’ city of the Basque Country.
 In fact, it’s one of the fanciest in all of Spain.

 Plus, it’s such a foodie city and you’ll literally gorge on all the pintxos and fresh seafood.

 8.)
 You have to try a Kalimotxo